Introduction

 One of the main functions of the contact center solution is call control.
 While different call control options may be possible, Cisco UCM is the most common in these contact center solutions.

-HCS Contact Center is a separate solution offered by HCS partners; it’s not addressed in this article.
+HCS Contact Center is a separate solution offered by HCS partners, which is not covered in this article.

 Overview of Contact Center Solutions